tewarid/tewarid.github.io/_posts/2010/2010-09-10-post-mortem-debugging-of-.net-applications-using-windbg.md

 ## WinDbg commands

-Once you have the crash dump file, you can open it with WinDbg, and examine it with several useful commands
+Once you have the crash dump file, you can open it with WinDbg, and examine it using several useful commands

+* `!analyze -v`

+    Shows detailed information about the current exception.

 * `!runaway`

     Shows thread times.
 This can be really useful to find badly behaved threads that are consuming a lot of CPU.

-* `!analyze -v`

-    Shows detailed information about the current exception.

 * `!threads`